William Denison Whipple: American Civil War

 In 1860, Whipple's regiment was ordered to Texas where he would serve as a quartermaster in Indianola.
 He would remain there until the Twiggs agreement the following year.
 Whipple, still in Indianola, would try to get the troops under his command back to the North, however, they were captured at their post in by Van Dorn due to delays by other officers and the Confederates seizing schooners hired by Whipple to take the troops back North.

 Whipple would escape captivity and make his was to New Orleans.
-He traveled under an assumed identity with a Confederate regiment, who he gleaned information from, until reaching Richmond after which he went to Washington, D.C. and turned himself over to the quartermaster-general.
+He traveled under an assumed identity with a Confederate regiment, who he gleaned information from, until reaching Richmond after which he went to Washington, D.C., and turned himself over to the quartermaster-general.
 After returning Whipple served on the staff of Colonel David Hunter during the First Battle of Bull Run.
 During the battle, Whipple's horse was shot out from under him.

 The next assignment Whipple received was to organize the staffs of Major General John A. Dix in Baltimore and General John Wool in Ft.
 Monroe.
 Whipple served as an Adjutant General throughout 1862 before his promotion to brigadier general of volunteers on July 17, 1863.
 The appointment would expire due to lack of confirmation, but he would prevent a draft riot in Philadelphia while commanding the Lehigh District of Pennsylvania.
 He would also quelled violence from a clandestine organization of coal miners called the Molly Maguires through his vigilance.
-Despite the promotion, in October of 1863 there was a question of whether his health was adequate for him to be assigned to duty.
+Despite the promotion, in October 1863 there was a question of whether his health was adequate for him to be assigned to duty.

 Whipple was then sent west to serve as assistant adjutant general for the Army of the Cumberland on November 12, 1863.
-He would then join Major General Thomas as his Chief of Staff from December 5, 1863 to June 27, 1865.
-During this period he would be reappointed and confirmed to the rank of Brigadier General in September of 1864 and be present at the Battle of Missionary Ridge, the Nashville Campaign, the Chattanooga Campaign, and the Siege of Atlanta, among others.
+He would then join Major General Thomas as his Chief of Staff from December 5, 1863, to June 27, 1865.
+During this period he would be reappointed and confirmed to the rank of Brigadier General in September 1864 and be present at the Battle of Missionary Ridge, the Nashville Campaign, the Chattanooga Campaign, and the Siege of Atlanta, among others.

+Whipple would also serve as an aide-de-camp to General Sherman for five years, Chief of Staff for the Military Division of Tennessee, and was brevetted to major general in the regular army in March 1865.